 The essay form placement test is designed by Metropolitan State University faculty for students having extraordinary writing skills to test out of Writing I and start directly with Writing II.

-However, it can not be used to test out of the Goal I requirement in writing.
-See specifics for essay evaluation.
+However, it cannot be used to test out of the Goal I requirement in writing.
+View Essay Evaluation specifics..
+(Note: This option is currently unavailable.)

 English Language Proficiency Tests